4ms/4ms-kicad-script/lib_scripts/README.md

 on Reference prefix (i.e. R = Resistor.lib, C = Capacitor.lib, D = Diode.lib,
 etc..)

-These scripts were used to create the 4ms lib-sym libraries.
-The scripts in the symLibConversion/ directory will help update a schematic using the old lib-sch libraries.
+These scripts were used to create the 4ms symbol libraries.
+The scripts in the symLibConversion/ directory will help update a schematic using the old Kicad 5 libraries.